 Potential Hazards and PPE

 Potential Hazard 1: High Voltages are used to generate the plasma.
 Ensure all connections are secure.
-Never touch the plasma generator while it is on.
-(Max Voltage Produced= 40 kV, ~10 W)
+Never touch the plasma generator, or parts of the printer to which it is connected, while it is on.
+(Max Voltage Produced= 50 kV, 5-30W).
+Shock to the human body will cause discomfort, but the greatest risk comes from electric shock interfering with devices such as pacemakers.

 Potential Hazard 2: Plasma generator has an output in the radio frequency level.
 Do not use near someone who has a pacemaker.
 Place signs around the experiment, ensuring everyone is aware.
+(Frequency ~4-5MHz).

 Potential Hazard 3: Ozone may be generated by the plasma generation process.
 Ensure printer is in a well ventilated area.
-Ensure the ozone sensor* is on and operating properly.
-Do not unplug ozone sensor as it takes 24 hours to warm up.
-To limit ozone build up, prints utilizing the plasma generator should be limited to 20 minutes.
+Ensure the ozone sensor* is on and operating properly (at least one of the LEDs on the display is lit).
+Do not unplug ozone sensor as it takes minimum 8 hours, ideally 24 hours to warm up.
+To limit ozone build up, use the system for the recommended duration (under 20 minutes) in a well ventilated area.

 Potential Hazard 4: FFF printing processes use high heat to melt the plastic during printing.
-Be sure not to touch the hot end* during printing.
-(Max Heating = 275 C)
+Be sure not to touch the hot end*(Max Heating = 275 C) or the build plate (Max Heating = 100 C) during printing

 Potential Hazard 5: Moving parts on the printer can cause pinch points.
 Do not attempt to touch printer while running.
 Be sure to pause the print before making and adjustments.

+Potential Hazard 6: Do not operate in or around flammable liquids or gases as the spark may ignite them.

 PPE: safety glasses, material dependent PPE (reference SDS)